 The “Chase Slate” credit card is popping up a lot on the Internet, so I thought I’d take a look at what this new credit card actually offers.

 It’s branded as a type of credit management card, using Chase’s Blueprint technology, which allows cardholders to manage financing terms on their own.

 Cardholders have the ability to pay certain items (like everyday bills) in full each month, while splitting off more expensive one-off purchases like appliances, TVs, computers, etc.

 These high-ticket items can be separated on your statement so you know the associated balance; you can also set a time frame for paying them off by using a goal date or specified monthly payment.

 For example, you can pay off groceries and gas in full each month, while putting $50 towards your new plasma TV each billing cycle.

 The same can be done for you entire account balance; if you want it all paid off by a certain date, Chase will do the math for you to ensure you stay on track.

 These features obviously don’t make much sense for the cardholder who makes payments in full each month, and if anything, may promote carrying a balance.

 The APR is the same for all purchases so it’s somewhat arbitrary, but I suppose a breakdown of what you owe could motivate cardholders to tackle debt faster and/or make a better plan.

-It also provides a daily snapshot of your purchases so you know where you’re spending the most.
+It also provides a daily snapshot of your purchases so you know where you’re spending the most money.